wp-plugins/quietly/readme.txt

 == Installation ==

 1. Upload the `quietly` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin from the `Plugins` menu in the WordPress dashboard.
+2. Activate the plugin from the `Plugins` menu in the WordPress dashboard.

 == Frequently Asked Questions ==

 = What is Quietly? =
-Quietly allows publishers to easily create lightweight content for their audiences in the form of customized slideshows, media carousels, and maps.
+Quietly’s suite of publishing tools allows publishers to easily create lightweight content for their audiences in the form of customized slideshows, media carousels, cards, and maps.
 Once the content is created in Quietly, they can embed it directly into their web properties.
-Other benefits include analytic insights, search engine optimization, and headline optimization.
 Our fully integrated WordPress plugin makes it even easier to engage your readers, increase traffic, and reward your readers.
-We’re developing new tools and formats every month.

 = How do I customize my embed widget? =
 Find the content by clicking the _Insert Quietly Content_ button in the editor toolbar.
 Once selected, click _Edit/Customize_ to customize your content.
 Then click _Insert Content_ to embed the content into your post.

-To learn more about customization, check out our [knowledge base](https://quietly.uservoice.com/knowledgebase/articles/393995-customizing-your-carousel).

-= Troubleshooting =
-Having issues with the plugin?
-Please check out our [troubleshooting guide](https://quietly.uservoice.com/knowledgebase/articles/394005-troubleshooting).

 == Screenshots ==

 1. A Quietly slideshow widget in action.
 2. Display your list of locations in an interactive map.
 3. Display your content as an interactive media carousel.
+4. Display your content as cards in a vertical list.
-3. Easily insert your content or further customize it within your post editor before embedding.
+5. Easily insert your content or further customize it within your post editor before embedding.

 == Changelog ==

+= 2.2.0 =
+* Added "Create Content" button to allow new content creation right within WordPress.
+* Added Quietly analytics for paid users.

 = 2.1.0 =
 * Improved customization UI.
 You can now edit your Quietly content as well!